nukemiko/takiyasha/README.md

   **WARNING: The command line has no function now.
 Please wait for future updates.**
     ```
-  Usage: python -m takiyasha [OPTIONS] <PATH TO INPUT>
+    Usage: python -m takiyasha [OPTIONS] <PATHS TO INPUT...>

     Options:
       -o, --output <PATH>             Path to output file or dir.  [default: (current directory)]
-      -s, --source, --source-platform [cloudmusic|qqmusic]
-                                      The name of the platform you downloaded the file from (cloudmusic, qqmusic, ...)
-      --supported-ext, --supported-format
+      -r, --recursive                 If there is a directory in <PATHS TO
+                                      INPUT...>, recursively process the supported
+                                      files in the directory.

+                                      Enabled by default when there is only one
+                                      directory in <PATHS TO INPUT...>.  [default:
+                                      (False)]
+      --supported-exts, --supported-formats
-                                      Show supported file extensions and exit
+                                      Show supported file extensions and exit.
       -V, --version
       -h, --help                      Show this message and exit.
     ```